TensorDuck/tensorduck.github.io/_posts/2021-12-16-quarantine-day2.md

 ---
 layout: posts
-title:  "Well Designed Meals"
+title:  "Hotel Quarantine Day 2: Well Designed Meals"
 date:   2021-12-16 19:00:00 +0800
-categories: food taiwan
+tags: food taiwan covid quarantine
+categories: life
 ---

+Going into day 2, I'm so far impressed with the variety.
+Let's see if it can continue for another day.

 ## Breakfast